We already know that disabled people are much less likely to take part in sport or physical activity than many other groups.

 We discovered that people who work in the sport and activity sector wanted support when trying to reach and engage disabled people through communications.

-So, together with the English Federation of Disability Sport (EFDS), we produced our second report Engaging disabled people: the research.
+So, together with Activity Alliance, we produced our second report Engaging disabled people: the research.
 This looks at the vital ingredients that make up successful and accessible communications – such as the channels themselves, marketing materials and how to give people a great first experience in sport.

 Our third publication is designed to act as a practical guide that helps grassroots sport organisations.
 It's based entirely on what disabled people told us is important to them when receiving communications.